 Until I had a girl.

-Instead, my friend Jessika, an experienced mother of a girl, gave us this travel toilet seat when FishChick started to potty train.
-I was skeptical of its usefulness, but, Boy, am I a believer!
+Instead, my friend Jessika, an experienced mother of a girl, gave us this travel toilet seat when our first daughter started to potty train.
+I was skeptical of its usefulness, but, Boy, did I become a believer fast.

 - It acts as a barrier between my child and an icky public toilet.

 - It prevents my daughter from falling into said, icky public toilet.

 - Its handles give her something to hold onto when sat upon an icky public toilet.

 - It works as a potty training aid in more familiar away-from-home places, like Grandma’s house.

 The model we have came with a large ziptop bag.
 The toilet cover folds easily into fourths and slips neatly into the bag.

 For years I kept it in my diaper bag for toddlers.
 As our kids grew, it also came with us to Europe as a convenient option for my young girls to manage strange bathrooms and avoid germs.

 A travel potty kit is one of those Travel Essentials for Family Trips.
 You never know what facilities will be available to you or how clean they will be.
 Consider assembling a kit for your next day outing or family vacation.